-Also called dead jaw syndrome, Osteonecrosis is a Fosamax side effect which may cause the jawbone to degrade and collapse.
+Also called dead jaw syndrome, osteonecrosis is a Fosamax side effect that may cause the jawbone to degrade and collapse.
 Severe injury can occur as a result of small cuts or wounds in the mouth such as those caused by dental work.
 A small opening in the tissue over the jaw can become severely infected.
 After the onset of infection, the jawbone’s blood flow may be cut off.
 This causes the gradual death of the bone.
-Some users have reported collapse after small breaks in the jawbone.
+Some people have reported collapse after small breaks in the jawbone.

 The esophagus is the tube that carries food, liquid, and saliva to the stomach after they are swallowed.
-Fosamax may cause inflammation and irritation of the esophagus which may result in serious damage, including development of bleeding esophageal ulcers.
+Fosamax may cause inflammation and irritation of the esophagus, which may result in serious damage, such as bleeding esophageal ulcers.

 In severe cases, Fosamax side effects include esophageal erosion and perforation of the esophagus.
 Merck, the manufacturer of Fosamax, recommends that users take Fosamax with a large glass of water.
 Users should also stand or sit upright for at least 30 minutes after Fosamax treatment to avoid esophageal Fosamax side effects.

-In some cases, damage to the esophagus may result in development of esophageal cancer.
-The New England Journal of Medicine published a report in 2008 discussing this potential Fosamax side effect which, according to FDA reports, may have affected at least 23 Fosamax patients between the drug’s introduction in 1995 and report publication in 2008.
+In some cases, damage to the esophagus may result in the development of esophageal cancer.
+The New England Journal of Medicine published a report in 2008 discussing potential Fosamax esophageal side effects which, according to FDA reports, may have affected at least 23 Fosamax patients between the drug’s introduction in 1995 and the report’s publication in 2008.

-Other Fosamax side effects include low blood calcium levels and musculoskeletal pain.
+Other Fosamax side effects may include low blood calcium levels and musculoskeletal pain.
 Low blood calcium is also referred to as hypocalcemia.
-This Fosamax side effect is caused by the fact that bisphosphonates are designed to hinder the body’s natural bone breakdown.
-This means that a Fosamax patient receives less calcium deposited back into the blood stream.
+This Fosamax side effect may be caused by bisphosphonates ability to to hinder the body’s natural bone breakdown.
+This means that a Fosamax patient receives less calcium deposited back into the bloodstream.
 As a Fosamax side effect, the patient’s bones do not receive consistent calcium fortification.

 - Softened bones